vegafoundation/resonance-vega-continuum-vtc-meta/README.md

 ## 🎯 Core Definition

-**VEGA CONTINUUM VTC META** is defined as VEGA CONTINUUM VTC META represents a fundamental concept in system analysis, characterized by specific properties and behaviors..
+**VEGA Continuum VTC Meta** is defined as VEGA Continuum VTC Meta represents a fundamental concept in system analysis, characterized by specific properties and behaviors..

 ### Key Properties